infovirtuel/Atera-Report-Generator/README.md

 :x: Cleaner and more modern UI on Windows.

-## BACKEND

 # Feature wishlist & ideas

 ## These features might get integrated at any time or never.

-Spinoff of ARG for other popular RMMs
+Spinoffs of ARG for other popular RMMs

 Import/export TCP/HTTP devices from and to Freshping